 Current fields of research:

-- Seamless management and configuration of heterogeneous components, automatic resource allocation between cloud and edge
+Fault tolerant architectures; distributed storage; hierarchical data mining, seamless management and configuration of heterogeneous components; automatic resource allocation between cloud and edge.

 Innovation priority to increase overall TRL: